Nursing Home Costs in 2024

 Cost of Nursing Homes vs. Assisted Living

-Assisted living costs continue to rise, though assisted living communities are much more affordable than nursing homes.
-The estimated median cost of assisted living facilities is $162 per day, which equates to $4,971 per month, or $59,007 per year–depending on your state of residence.
+Assisted living costs continue to rise, though these communities are much more affordable than nursing homes, as they provide less intensive care.
+The estimated median cost of assisted living facilities is $181 per day, equating to $5,511 per month or $66,126 per year–depending on your home state.
 While this represents an increase over the past few years, assisted living is far more affordable than semiprivate or private rooms in nursing homes.
-It’s important to note that these figures don’t take into account specialized care, such as memory care, or considerations for disabilities.
+It’s important to note that these figures don’t account for specialized care, such as memory care, or consider disabilities.

 Find the Right Housing Options for You